KxSystems/docs/docs/wp/rt-tick/index.md

 #### Subscribe to TP

-The RTS connects to the TP and subscribes to the `trade` table for user specified symbols.
-The RTS also requests TP logfile information (for replay purposes):
+The RTE connects to the TP and subscribes to the `trade` table for user specified symbols.
+The RTE also requests TP logfile information (for replay purposes):

 ```q
 h:hopen args`tp /connect to tickerplant